labordynamicsinstitute/ecco-notes/_sources/docs/biohpc/slurm-quick-start.md

 ## Command line

 You need command line access to submit.
-You do not need a [reservation](reserving) to access a command line.
+You do not need a [reservation](reserving) to access a command line, you can connect to the BioHPC Login (head) node `cbsulogin?.biohpc.cornell.edu`.

+(onetimesetup-slurm)=
-## Submitting jobs
+## One-time setup

-You can submit from the command line (SSH) at the login nodes `cbsulogin?.biohpc.cornell.edu` (see [access description](https://biohpc.cornell.edu/lab/userguide.aspx?a=access#A3).
-All commands (`sbatch, squeue, sinfo`, etc) have to be run with option `--cluster cbsueccosl01`, otherwise they will apply to a different SLURM cluster (the one at BSCB).

-:::{admonition} TIP
-:class: tip
+### Setting up SLURM-specific settings

-Run the following line, logout, then back in, and henceforth you can skip the `--cluster cbsueccosl01` option:
+From a command line, run the following lines, logout, then back in, and henceforth you can skip the `--cluster cbsueccosl01` option:

 ```bash
 echo 'export SLURM_CLUSTERS="cbsueccosl01"' >> $HOME/.bash_profile